 As for responsible sourcing, since 2015, the Company has shared its operational principles for responsibility, through media, and training in the matter of policies of sustainable development and responsible business practice.
 This has been achieved through communications and training on sustainable sourcing policy and supplier guiding principle, coupled with self-assessments in sustainability are part of an initial systematic assessment of suppliers under CPF's guidelines for sustainable supply chain management.
 The Company has a plan to develop business suppliers sustainably with on-site visits, evaluation and training in the form of the annual CPF Capacity Building For Partnership Conference.
 The Company comes together with key suppliers to promote competitive capacity amidst the world's fluctuations.
 There is the CPF Faster Payment for SMEs & Individual Suppliers program focused on supporting SMEs facing cash flow issues from the COVID crisis.
 CPF gives priority to environmental and social dimensions with sustainable procurement focused on providing knowledge and encouraging stakeholders throughout the value chain.
+The Company does not support areas for growing key raw materials which do not have valid title deeds, or which encroach on forest.
 The Company does not use fishmeal obtained from sources with a risk of marine species extinction, or a resulting risk to damaging biodiversity under the definitions of the IUCN Red List.
 The Company will procure key raw materials which are traceable to the growing area or source, consistent with the Company's commitment to biodiversity and opposition to deforestation.
 The Company has a target to procure key agricultural raw materials used in its production processes comprising 5 items which are fish meal, corn, soybeans, palm oil and tapioca which are entirely traceable to their source or growing area.
 CPF has a target to procure the raw materials from areas which have been audited to be free of deforestation by 2030/11.
 In 2022, the performance for this target was at 23% (more details on responsible sourcing for the planet can be found in the Sustainability Report 2022 under the heading, "Biodiversity and Ecosystems").